WGBH-MLA/AAPB2/app/views/exhibits/hiv-aids-and-public-broadcasting/8-national-programs.md

 [***This Way Out*, unnumbered**](https://americanarchive.org/catalog/cpb-aacip-520acec91fa) **(This Way Out Radio, July 12, 1993)**

-Segments in this episode include reports about an International AIDS Conference debate over the benefits of AZT that has forced the National Institutes of Health to re-evaluate the world’s most prescribed AIDS drug; and an ad-hoc National AIDS Commission report that included a strong challenge to the Clinton administration.”
+Segments in this episode include reports about an International AIDS Conference debate over the benefits of AZT that has forced the National Institutes of Health to re-evaluate the world’s most prescribed AIDS drug; and an ad-hoc National AIDS Commission report that included a strong challenge to the Clinton administration.

 ### *OutCasting*